cheese1/medusawiki/Post-Processing.md

 Examples:
 For Windows C:\Script\test.py
 For Linux: /Script/test.py
-Running non-Python scripts?
-See https://github.com/pymedusa/Medusa/wiki/External-scripts

 Use single back slashes, Medusa/Python will escape them and make them double.
-Additional scripts can be used, separated by `|`
 Scripts are called after Medusa's own post-processing.
 Medusa will then wait for a feedback from your script before post-processing anything else.
+Running non-Python scripts?
+See [running external scripts](https://github.com/pymedusa/Medusa/wiki/External-scripts).

 Parameters that are passed: